Darren Burgess, Head of High Performance at Port Adelaide (AFL) Club engaged and entertained a crowd of almost 200 people on Monday 6 March.

-New in 2016, this program targets sub-elite coaches in South Australia, who are committed to progressing to a higher level, and who would benefit from additional development opportunities.
-The Program aims to provide coaches with:
+The Coach Development Program targets sub-elite coaches in South Australia, who are committed to progressing to a higher level, and who would benefit from additional development opportunities.

 Coaches who are accredited through the National Coaching Accreditation Scheme (NCAS) are recognised by National and State Sporting Organisations and the Australian Sports Commission (ASC).